staylor/graphql-wordpress/packages/graphql-wordpress/README.md

 Take a look: http://graphql.highforthis.com/graphql

-This is mega-alpha, but also an RFC.
 Browse the docs on the right to create a query on the left (which also supports autocomplete).
 Here's a query to try out:

 A single item:
 ```